-We have several directors in common with Zenith, and thus are considered related parties.
+We have several directors and officers in common with Zenith, and thus are considered related parties.
 We provide management and administrative services to Zenith pursuant to a Management Services Agreement dated June 3, 2013 between us and Zenith.
 The purpose of the agreement is to enable the Company to achieve greater utilization of its resources.
 As consideration for the services, Zenith pays us a service fee, consisting of salary and other compensation costs attributable to the services and reimbursable expenses incurred by Resverlogix in connection with the services.

-During the three months ended March 31, 2024, the Company provided an aggregate of \$0.21 million (2023 - \$0.14 million) of services and reimbursable expenses, including a proportionate share of rental payments and operating costs (for a laboratory and office that Resverlogix shares with Zenith) pursuant to a sublease that Resverlogix has in place with Zenith.
+During the three months ended March 31, 2025, the Company provided an aggregate of \$0.19 million (2024 - \$0.21 million) of services and reimbursable expenses, including a proportionate share of rental payments and operating costs (for a laboratory and office that Resverlogix shares with Zenith) pursuant to a sublease that Resverlogix has in place with Zenith.
+Zenith owes the Company \$0.4 million (December 31, 2024 - \$0.2 million); this balance is unsecured, payable on demand and non-interest bearing.

-During the three months ended March 31, 2024, Zenith advanced the Company \$2.0 million.
-As at March 31, 2024, we owe Zenith a net \$4.9 million (December 31, 2023 - \$3.1 million).
-The Company has issued promissory notes to Zenith totaling \$5.2 million at March 31, 2024 (December 31, 2023 - \$3.2 million); the promissory notes bear interest at 12% per annum (which interest started accruing January 1, 2024), are payable within four months of demand and are unsecured.
-Zenith owes the Company \$0.3 million (December 31, 2023 - \$0.05 million); this balance is unsecured, payable on demand and non-interest bearing.
+During the three months ended March 31, 2025, Zenith advanced the Company \$1.1 million (2024 - \$2.0 million).
+The Company has issued promissory notes to Zenith totaling \$8.6 million as at March 31, 2025 (December 31, 2024 - \$7.5 million); the promissory notes bear interest at 12% per annum, are payable within four months of demand and are unsecured.